rriehl64/collibra-app/docs/matrix-workflows.md

-# Collibra Automation with Workflows
+# MATRIX Automation with Workflows

 ## Overview
-Collibra Workflows provide a powerful automation framework that enables organizations to streamline their data governance processes, enforce data policies, and maintain data quality standards.
+MATRIX Workflows provide a powerful automation framework that enables organizations to streamline their data governance processes, enforce data policies, and maintain data quality standards.
 These workflows can automate repetitive tasks, enforce business rules, and ensure consistency across the data governance lifecycle.

 ## Key Components